Code of Student Rights and Responsibilities

-First Violation: fine; participation in BASICS education program; and 2 reflection papers.
+First Violation: Fine; participation in a University approved alcohol education program (including an online module); and two (2) reflection papers.

-Second Violation: fine; participation in BASICS education program; at least fifteen (15) hours of approved community service; university housing probation for one (1) year; and/or Level One probation for a period of one (1) year; Parental notification, as allowed under FERPA regulations.
+Second Violation: Fine; participation in a University approved alcohol assessment and education program; at least fifteen (15) hours of approved community service; University Housing probation for one (1) year; and/or Level One Probation for a period of one (1) year; Parental notification, as allowed under FERPA regulations.

-Third Violation: Parental notification, as allowed under FERPA regulations; university housing suspension; assessment for chemical dependency; Level Two Probation for a period of one year; and a fine.
+Third Violation: Parental notification, as allowed under FERPA regulations; University Housing suspension; a University approved assessment for chemical dependency; Level Two Probation for a period of one (1) year; and a fine.

-Fourth Violation: Separation from the university (e.g. suspension or denial of privileges to re-enroll) for one semester.
-Prior to re-admittance, the student will be required to meet with the dean of students (or designee) to discuss and demonstrate readiness to be at the university.
-The student may be asked to submit documentation of successful substance abuse treatment.
-Students readmitted after a Fourth Violation will not be eligible for university housing.
+Fourth Violation: Separation from the University (e.g., suspension or denial of privileges to re-enroll) for one (1) semester.
+Prior to readmittance, the Student will be required to meet with the Dean of Students (or designee) to discuss and demonstrate readiness to be at the University.
+The Student may be asked to submit documentation of successful substance abuse treatment.
+Students readmitted after a Fourth Violation will not be eligible for University Housing.

-Fourth Violation: University housing suspension (e.g. suspension or denial of privileges to re-enroll) for one semester.
-Prior to re-admittance, the student will be required to meet with the dean of students (or designee) to discuss and demonstrate readiness to be at the university.
+Fourth Violation: University Housing suspension (e.g., suspension or denial of privileges to re-enroll) for one (1) semester.
+Prior to readmittance, the student will be required to meet with the Dean of Students (or designee) to discuss and demonstrate readiness to be at the University.

-Within five (5) business days of issuing the office of student conduct’s outcome letter, the complaining student or the respondent may appeal the decision of the conduct officer or hearing authority by submitting a request for appeal to the dean of students through the office of student conduct’s website.
+Within five (5) Business Days of issuing the Office of Student Conduct’s outcome letter, the Complainant or the Respondent may appeal the decision of the Conduct Officer or Hearing Authority by submitting a request for appeal to the Dean of Students through the Office of Student Conduct’s website.

-- Procedural Error: To determine whether the original hearing was conducted fairly in light of the charges and information presented, and in conformity with prescribed procedures giving the complainant a reasonable opportunity to prepare and present information that the Code was violated, and giving the respondent a reasonable opportunity to prepare and to present a rebuttal of those allegations, or
+- Procedural Error: To determine whether the original hearing was conducted fairly in light of the charges and information presented, and in conformity with prescribed procedures giving the Complainant a reasonable opportunity to prepare and present information that the Code was violated, and giving the Respondent a reasonable opportunity to prepare and to present a rebuttal of those allegations.

 - New Information: To consider new information, sufficient to alter a decision, or other relevant facts not brought out in the original hearing, because such information and/or facts were not known to the person appealing at the time of the original hearing.

-In the event the student appealing a decision or a consequence wishes to review the verbatim record of the Hearing, they may make application to the office of student conduct.
-The verbatim record will remain in the possession of the university during the review.
+In the event the Student or Student Organization appealing a decision or a Consequence wishes to review the verbatim record of the hearing, they may make application to the Office of Student Conduct.
+The verbatim record will remain in the possession of the University during the review.
 Under no circumstances will a copy of the recording be released.
-The period for appealing the decision of the hearing authority will not be extended for purposes of reviewing the verbatim record.
+The period for appealing the decision of the Hearing Authority will not be extended for purposes of reviewing the verbatim record.